Planning Your Trip

 - Take a hike: Exploring Iceland by foot is one of the best ways to see it.
 There are hikes all around the country.
 If you're looking for some lesser-walked paths, find a guide and head to the Central Highlands (which are only accessible during the summer months).
 If you're looking to get outside for an afternoon, head to Glymur, the country's second tallest waterfall.
 The hike to it will take you through a cave, across a river, and through some incredible canyons.

 There are so many things to do across the country, it's impossible to share it all here; check out our guide to the top places to see in Iceland.

 What to Eat and Drink

 The seafood in Iceland can't be beaten, but there are a few interesting traditional dishes you can challenge your tastebuds with.
-If you think about Iceland's remote location, it's easy to imagine how creative locals had to be to survive, especially through such harsh winters.
+If you think about Iceland's remote location, it's easy to imagine how creative locals had to be in order to survive, especially through such harsh winters.
 Fermented shark is a very traditional Icelandic dish.
 Although you won't find many people eating it now, there are a handful of places that offer it mostly for adventurous tourists.
 Puffin and whale are two other traditional meats you can try.
 Head to Tapas Barinn in Reykjavik, which has an Icelandic feast where you can try a little bit of everything.
 All traditional ingredients aside, don't leave without trying Plokkfiskur, a fish pie of sorts made of fish, potatoes, onions, and béchamel sauce.
 It's very common and very delicious.

 Skyr — Icelandic yogurt — is a very popular ingredient for breakfast, snacks, and dessert.
 You'll find it incorporated into all kinds of dishes at local restaurants.
 It's also delicious on its own with a few berries for breakfast.
 This is the thing you'll be searching your hometown grocery store for once you get home.